 Casting On Stitches With Arm Knitting

 The two Arm Knitting cast-on methods are the “M” Method and the “Loop” Method.
 Many people found the “loop” method is much easier.
-Watch Larissa from BeCozi demonstrate the Loop process.
+If you are brand new to this knitting technique, watch Larissa from BeCozi demonstrate the Loop process using giant yarn.

 If you’re feeling up to the challenge, watch the M Method demonstration by Diane from ArtizenHome.